-Huckleberries grow in mountainous areas.
+Huckleberry plants grow wild in mountainous areas.
 Find them along mountain slopes, in forests, and around lake basins between 2,000 and 11,000 feet above sea level.
 Huckleberries ripen in mid- to late-summer and typically reach their peak in August.

 Related Article: 5 Things to do in Whitefish, Montana, in the Summer

 In slang, “I’m Your Huckleberry” means you’re the right person for the job.
-In the huckleberry’s case, it’s the right fruit to flavor pies, jams, jellies, liquor, and a long, long list of other tasty treats.
+In the huckleberry’s case, it’s the right fruit to flavor huckleberry pie, huckleberry jam, huckleberry vodka, and a long, long list of other tasty treats.

 There is some debate about the phrase uttered by Val Kilmer’s character, Doc Holliday, at the end of the movie, Tombstone.
 Most people believe that Doc says, “I’m your huckleberry.”
 However, others believe that he says “I’m your huckle bearer” with a southern accent.
 Back in the late 19th century, coffin bearers were known as huckle bearers.
 What do you think?

-Fact #4 - Huckleberries are an Official State Fruit (Just Not in Montana)
+4. Huckleberries Are An Official State Fruit (Just Not In Montana)